 - Shrinkage of the affected testicle (atrophy).
 The bulk of the testicle comprises sperm-producing tubules.
 When damaged, as from varicocele, the testicle shrinks and softens.
 It's not clear what causes the testicle to shrink, but the malfunctioning valves allow blood to pool in the veins, which can result in increased pressure in the veins and exposure to toxins in the blood that may cause testicular damage.

 - Infertility.
-Varicoceles may keep the local temperature in or around the testicle too high, affecting sperm formation, movement (motility) and function.
+Varicoceles might keep the local temperature in or around the testicle too high, affecting sperm formation, movement (motility) and function.

-You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a urologist.
+You're likely to start by seeing your primary care doctor.
+However, in some cases when you call to set up an appointment, you might be referred immediately to a urologist.